msalmanjvd/graph-visualization/README.md

-# Graph Visualiztion (Semantic Health)
+# Graph Visualiztion

-This project is hosted at https://semantic-health-assignment.vercel.app/ via vercel.
+This project is hosted at  via vercel.

 ## Available Scripts